 Outdoor kitchens are the ultimate party win, especially for the host.
-Being able to host a party and be fully involved without isolating yourself indoor to get everything ready is the best possible scenario.
+Being able to host a party and be fully involved without isolating yourself indoors to get everything ready is the best possible scenario.
 However, building an outdoor kitchen isn’t super simple; you need to make sure you build it in a way that gives the appliances and materials the longest life possible since they will be exposed to the elements.

 Even though your kitchen will be made with weatherproof materials and appliances, if left uncovered, your kitchen will degrade and break down over time.
 Your outdoor kitchen needs to be covered to allow for the longest lifespan it can possibly have.